 Networking and sharing knowledge

-LinkedIn’s groups are good at sharing knowledge, discussing and networking.
-Many users seek specific answers in groups where content, individual users or members represent companies that can answer or help with industry-specific questions.
+Often, LinkedIn groups are good at sharing knowledge, discussing, and networking.
+Many users seek specific answers in groups where content, individual users, or members represent companies that can answer or help with industry-specific questions.
 Maybe you can answer some of the questions?
-This would signal that you have the ability to help them solve their challenges, which potentially could bring new customers in the future.
+This would signal that you can help them solve their challenges, potentially bringing new customers in the future.

 Many people use LinkedIn to search for answers, find products and services, but in addition, buyers are also researching in advance.
-Therefore, it may be beneficial for your Social Selling efforts to be represented where they seek their information.
-Therefore, take action in the groups you participate in and look for new potential groups you could take advantage of participating in.
-Share quality content, engage and show your expertise.
+It may be beneficial for your Social Selling efforts to be represented where they seek their information.
+Take action in the groups you are a member of and look for new potential groups you could participate in.
+Share quality content, engage, and show your expertise.

 Search for possibilities

-The insight into current and potential customers’ challenges and preferences requires a sincere interest as a commercial profile that wishes to succeed with Social Selling.
+Gaining insight into current and potential customers’ challenges and preferences requires a sincere interest, and thus, succeeding with Social Selling can be time-consuming.

-There are various tools that can help you find out what content your customers find relevant and engage with.
-As an example, you can use LinkedIn’s own searching tool or Buzzumo, which shows which content performs best on social media.
+Various tools can help you find out what content your customers find relevant and engage with.
+You can use LinkedIn’s own searching tool or Buzzumo, which shows which content performs best on social media.

-Use LinkedIn’s own searching tool to identify your audience needs and use these information’s to send them a private message (if you are connected) or respond directly to their content, which shows that you provide your expertise.
+Use LinkedIn’s own searching tool to identify your audience’s needs and use this information to send them a private message (if you are connected) or respond directly to their content, which shows your expertise.